garyburke888/Music-Intervals-Memory-Match/README.md

 ### RETURNING USER GOALS:
 * As a returning user, I want to get better at playing the game.
-* As a returning user, I want to progress to more difficult levels.
+* As a returning user, I want to listen to the music intervals more closely.
 * As a returning user, I want to share my views with the games creator.

 ### FREQUENT USER GOALS:
-* As a frequent user, I want to enhance my ability to recognise music intervals.
+* As a frequent user, I want to enhance my or my students ability to recognise music intervals.
-* As a frequent user, I want to enhance my students ability to recognise music intervals.
+* As a frequent user, I want to win the game in less moves than before.
 * As a frequent user, I want to rely on this game as a quick and easy teaching tool.

 # DESIGN